Burp Suite for Pentester – Configuring Proxy

 Configuring Burp Proxy for Web Applications

-As soon as Burp Suite initiates up, we’ll get redirected to its dashboard, where we got to see a number of pre-defined tabs that are developed for a specific purpose.
+As soon as Burp Suite starts up, we’ll get redirected to its dashboard.
+We get to see several pre-defined tabs that are developed for a specific purpose.

-We’ll check all of these tabs in the later section, but first, let’s configure the proxy such that our Burp could intercept and capture the browser’s request.
-And for this, opt the proxy tab and thus then move to the Options sub-tab.
+We’ll check all of these tabs in the later section.
+Let’s configure the proxy so that Burp Suite can intercept and capture the browser’s requests.
+To do this, go to the Proxy tab and then move to the Options sub-tab.

 Over there, you’ll find the default configuration as – the IP Address bound to 127.0.0.1 and the port with 8080.
 If you didn’t find such, hit the Add button and configure the same.